GraphQL

 }

-Curlex will show the amber GraphQL returned 1 error banner above the response body with the exact field and line number.
+Curlex will show the error banner with the exact field name, query line, and column number.

 Tips

-• Large responses: Very large GraphQL responses trigger the same 5 MB truncation banner as REST — click "Load full response" to stream the complete payload.
+• Large responses are handled gracefully.
+Very large GraphQL responses trigger the same streaming behaviour as REST — a notice appears with a "Load full response" button.

-• History: GraphQL requests appear in History just like REST requests, with the full query and variables stored.
+• GraphQL requests appear in History just like REST requests, with the full query and variables saved.